ibm-cloud-docs/account/iam-mfatypes.md

 ## ID-based MFA option
 {: #id-based}

-IBMid MFA for an account requires a time-based one-time passcode in addition to a standard IBMid and password during login.
-This type of MFA is enabled at the account level by the account owner or an administrator for the billing service.
-When this feature is enabled, you are required to use the extra security standard at login, and all users that are added to your account are also required.
-This type of MFA applies to all account resources.
-You can turn it on or off from the console **Manage** > **Access (IAM)** > **Settings** page in the {{site.data.keyword.Bluemix}} console only if you are the account owner or an administrator for the billing service.
+The account owner or an administrator for the billing service can enable MFA at the account level, and it applies to all account resources.
+You can update the MFA settings for your account from the **Manage** > **Access (IAM)** > **Settings** page in the {{site.data.keyword.Bluemix}} console.

-One of the benefits of IBMid MFA is that it is free and tied to your ID instead of just the specific account that you are in.
-If you belong to many accounts, you are required to authenticate only one time when you log in to the console.
-For more information about IBMid MFA, the considerations that must be reviewed before you require IBMid MFA for your account, and how to set up IBMid MFA for yourself, see [Requiring MFA for users in your account](/docs/account?topic=account-enablemfa).
+### MFA for users with an IBMid
+{: #mfa-options-ibmid}

+Authenticate by using an IBMid, password, and time-based one-time passcode (TOTP).
+You can enable this option for all users or just non-federated users.

+### MFA for all users (IBMid & supported IdPs)
+{: #mfa-options-all-users}

+Authenticate by using one of the following MFA methods.
+This option applies to users who are using either an IBMid or an external identity provider (IdP).

+  * Email-based MFA: Users authenticate by using a security passcode that's sent via email.
+  * TOTP MFA: Users authenticate by using a TOTP.
+  * U2F MFA: Users authenticate by using a hardware security key that generates a six-digit numerical code.
+This method offers the highest level of security.

 ## Account-based MFA options
 {: #account-based}

 An account administrator must enable any of the following MFA options to be configured and used by a user in the account.
+These legacy MFA options are available only with classic infrastructure accounts.
 This type of MFA is tied to a user's current account.
 If an administrator enables a different one of these MFA options for each account that a user is a member of, the user is prompted to authenticate a different way each time that they switch accounts.

 If an account requires IBMid MFA for all users in the account, that IBMid MFA method overrides any other MFA options that are enabled and set up in a user's account.
 Therefore, even if a user has other MFA options, such as the following set up, the user is not prompted for them at login.

-The following legacy MFA options are available only with former classic infrastructure accounts.

 <dl>
 <dt>Time-based one-time passcode authentication (TOTP)</dt>